wangxiaoying/wangxiaoying.github.io/_pages/about.md

 I received my Bachelor degree from Tongji University, Shanghai in July 2016.

-I have worked in Qihoo 360 as a C++ Developer from July 2016 to April 2018.
+I worked in Qihoo 360 as a C++ Developer from July 2016 to April 2018.